steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/index.md

 the answer to your question as part of an older thread.
 Hence, it is also worth browsing/searching the [mail archive](./mail-lists.html).

-The jaxb2-maven-plugin is compatible with [m2e](http://eclipse.org/m2e/) and integrates with the Eclipse build, providing incremental build support in the IDE.
+The jaxb-maven-plugin is compatible with [m2e](http://eclipse.org/m2e/) and integrates with the Eclipse build, providing incremental build support in the IDE.
 This requires m2e v1.1 or later.